csisemore/100-days-of-code/r1-log.md

 Fixed the three pieces of the Cat Photo App that hadn't registered.
 Started on the Certification project #1 (Survey Form).
 Time: approximately 2 hours.

 ### R1D2
+**Free Code Camp Responsive Web Design**
+Worked on the Certification project #1 (Survey Form).
+Time: approximately 2 hours.
+So far, all but one test has passed.